5 Things You Can Do Right Now to Manage Your PCOS

 2. Add just a little exercise to make a big difference.

 Studies show that gentle movement (even just a five-minute walk) after eating helps move the glucose from your meal into your cells more efficiently.
 I recommend doing short activities throughout the day after eating, since they can be even more effective for your condition than doing one long, cortisol-producing workout.

 The hormones in birth control pills mask your natural hormonal patterns to prevent ovulation and therefore prevent pregnancy.
 But they also mask the underlying imbalances causing your PCOS — meaning your symptoms will likely return once you go off the Pill.

 If you went on the Pill to manage symptoms, rather than covering up the true cause, you can instead help reestablish your monthly menstruation by restoring key micronutrients naturally through food.
-For example, leafy greens containing magnesium can help eliminate excess estrogen or other hormones from the body that could be impeding your natural flow.
+For example, cruciferous vegetables, like broccoli, kale and cabbage can help balance excess estrogen levels or other hormones that could be impeding your natural flow.
 And avocados, full of essential fatty acids, provide support as well.

 4. Nix your morning cup of coffee.

 Caffeine has actually been shown to increase levels of estrogen in some women, and if you are prone to ovarian cysts or fibrocystic breasts, this could exacerbate those cysts.

 Just one cup of coffee can disrupt your entire hormonal cascade, causing you to release extra cortisol and insulin, and rerouting your entire endocrine system to focus solely on dealing with the fallout, while other important jobs (like ovulation) are ignored.
 If you'd like help quitting coffee, check out my guide.